 Bed bug powders provide an easy and effective way to eradicate bed bugs.
 They are also cheap and safe to use.
 For this reason, powders are among the most commonly used bed bug treatments.

 Toxicity: Many of the commonly used bed bug powders are safe for humans and animals.
-Be sure to buy non-toxic powders because they don’t present to healthy risk to your kids and pets.
+Be sure to buy non-toxic powders because they don’t present to your kids and pets’ health risk.

 Durability: Most bed bug powders tend to have a long residual activity.
 So, when you apply the powder, it can kill bed bugs for a long depending on the brand.
 For instance, diatomaceous earth kills bed bugs for a long time if kept dry and as long as it’s not swept.